vvHacker007/Event-Scheduler/README.md

 # Event-Scheduler
-One can schedule their daily events using this scheduler
+One can schedule their daily events using this scheduler.
+Fork this repository and run the scheduler locally to access the features of this scheduler.